Having a stillborn baby is an extremely distressing situation for a mother and her family.

 #5: Problems with the umbilical cord

-The Stillbirth Collaborative Research Network reports umbilical cord accidents account for around 10% of stillbirths.
+The Stillbirth Collaborative Research Network reports umbilical cord accidents to account for around 10% of stillbirths.

 There are three main types of cord-related accidents: